 Discuss areas of focus and difficulty in motivating students and increasing self-esteem with other educators.
-Write a 2-page summary.
-Send to instructor: mike@communicationplus.net, Subject Line to read 'Motivation #4'.
+Write a 1-2-page summary.

 Discuss with a sports coach at school or in community ways they motivate and build self-esteem.
-In a short report compile and summarize all responses similar to those in #4 that you may use with your students.
+In a short report compile and summarize all responses from the person.
 (2 pages).
-Send to instructor: mike@communicationplus.net, Subject Line to read 'Motivation #5'.

 Review 3 separate journals or articles on the topic of motivation.
-Choose one and write a 2 page summary of the article.
-Send to instructor: mike@communicationplus.net, Subject Line to read 'Motivation #6'.
+Choose one and write a 1-2 page summary of the article.
+Include the title of the article and the author.